GBS screening: the evidence

 We can screen women/babies to decide who might be at higher risk, but the rarity of GBS disease and the bluntness of the current screening methods mean that we end up offering unnecessary and potentially harmful treatment (in this case intravenous antibiotics during labour) to hundreds of thousands of women/babies.

-Antibiotics are known to have a number of downsides, including that they negatively affect our microbiomes.
+But antibiotics are known to have a number of downsides, including that they negatively affect our and our babies’ microbiomes.
+(More on this below).

 Current approaches to GBS mean that we are giving antibiotics to many thousands of people who don’t benefit from them, when we don’t have evidence that this helps reduce mortality from GBS disease.